 I am especially grateful for the Creative Writing Program’s multi-genre focus.
 In addition to working on my poetry with Pamela Alexander, Martha Collins, and David Young, I was fortunate to take playwriting with David Walker and a number of prose-writing courses with Sylvia Watanabe.
 These classes not only gave me a toolkit of forms to explore on my own; they also influenced the way I wrote poems, the way I interacted with narrative, characterization, and language itself.
 Looking back, I also feel extremely grateful for the amount of personal attention that was a part of the Creative Writing experience at Oberlin.
 Meeting with David Young and Pamela Alexander while working on my Intermediate and Advanced projects was often the high point of my week!
 Some of those generous, wide-ranging conversations about poetry are still in my head now, almost ten years later.

 After graduating from Oberlin in 2001, I spent three years as a performing member of the Incognito Travelling Circus, travelling around the country while continuing to write poems and fiction.
 In 2004, I moved to Western Massachusetts to attend the MFA Program for Poets and Writers at the University of Massachusetts at Amherst.
 During my graduate studies, I was fortunate to receive a generous fellowship from the Oberlin Alumni Foundation.
-I currently live in Atlanta, where I teach creative writing and literature at Agnes Scott College and Emory University.
-My first poetry collection, The Black Forest, will be published in 2011 by Octopus Books.
-My poems have been published widely in literary journals, including Boston Review, Conjunctions, Fence, Tin House and, much to my delight, a recent edition of Field.
+After several years as an Instructor or Lecturer at Agnes Scott College, Emory University, and Smith College, I am now back in Ohio after accepting a tenure-track position as Assistant Professor of Poetry at Wright State University.
+My first poetry collection, The Black Forest, was published in 2012 by Octopus Books, and my poems have been published widely in literary journals, including Boston Review, Fence, Granta, Tin House and, much to my delight, a recent edition of Field.